ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 You will import the <a href="https://aws-amplify.github.io/" target="_blank">AWS Amplify</a> JavaScript library into the project then add sign-up and sign-in utility classes to integrate with our existing UI and front-end components.

-You'll need to complete the implementation of the onSubmitForm and onSubmitVerification methods within the **/Auth/website/src/auth/signIn.js** file, as well as the methods of the same name within the **/Auth/website/src/auth/signUp.js** file.
-Finally, you'll need to complete the implementation of a method to check whether the user is authenticated within the **/Auth/website/src/index.js** page.
+You'll need to complete the implementation of the onSubmitForm and onSubmitVerification methods within the **/website/src/auth/signIn.js** file, as well as the methods of the same name within the **/website/src/auth/signUp.js** file.
+Finally, you'll need to complete the implementation of a method to check whether the user is authenticated within the **/website/src/index.js** page.

-1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating **/Auth/website/src/amplify-config.js**.
+1. Before using any AWS Amplify modules, we first need to configure Amplify to use our newly created Cognito resources by updating **/website/src/amplify-config.js**.

 1. After opening this file in your Cloud9 IDE editor, copy the following parameter values from your previous scratchpad into the config value parameter placeholders:
 	- `identityPoolId`
 	- `region`
 	- `userPoolId`
-	- `userPoolWebClientId`
+	- `userPoolWebClientId (App Client ID)`

 	!!! warning     "Be sure to fill in the **'' blanks** with your config values.
 You do not need to modify the example values shown in the comments as they are just for reference and not leveraged by your application."

 1. **Save your changes** to the Amplify config file so your new  settings take effect.
 Any unsaved changes to a file are indicated by a dot icon in the tab of the editor so if you see a gray dot next to the file name, you may have forgotten to save.

-1. Next, edit the *website/src/index.js* file to add the following lines to the **top of the file** **(but below all the other imports)** to configure Amplify then save your changes:
+1. Next, edit the **website/src/index.js** file to add the following lines to the **top of the file** **(but below all the other imports)** to configure Amplify then save your changes:

 ```javascript
 import Amplify from 'aws-amplify';